gogins/csound-extended/Opcodes/clang_orc/README.md

 ```
 ## Initialization

+*S_clang_invokable* - A name unique in the Csound process for a factory function
-*S_clang_invokable* - The name of a class that implements the following purely
+`ClangInvokable *(*)` that cerates and returns a new object that implements the
-abstract C++ interface:
+following pure abstrat interface:
 ```
 struct ClangInvokable {
 	virtual ~ClangInvokable() = 0;